ubcgif/em1dtm/content/overview.rst

 This package consists of two programs:

-   - **EM1DFM:** carries out the inversion of small loop, frequency-domain EM data assuming a layered Earth model
+   - **EM1DTM:** carries out the inversion of small loop, time-domain EM data assuming a layered Earth model

-   - **EM1DFMFWD:** a stand-alone program for forward modeling the frequency-domain response assuming a layered Earth model
+   - **EM1DTMFWD:** a stand-alone program for forward modeling the time-domain response assuming a layered Earth model

 Licensing